macro187/verbot/readme.md

             Output diagnostic information about how the version number is calculated.

-    get
+    read
-        Get the current version number
+        Output the version number currently recorded in source code files

-        The version number is read from `Version` properties in project files.

-        The operation fails if no `Version` properties are found, or if they contain conflicting version numbers.
+        Details on where version numbers are recorded in source code files can be found in the "Versions in Source Code" section.

     increment --major
     increment --minor